Experience the scientific side of Tenerife with a Teide Observatory visit

 - Starlight guide in other language than Spanish

-Remember that you must arrive at the Izaña Observatory at least 30 minutes before the tour is scheduled to start.
+The visits are held from Monday to Sunday in different languages.
+The time depends on the day booked and is indicated in the booking process.
+You must arrive at the Izaña Observatory at least 30 minutes before the tour is scheduled to start.

 Purchase of this service to visit the Teide Observatory implies that you have read and accepted all the points described in the following section: